RomlinGroup/Flatpack/package/flatpack/README.md

 models from scratch with cutting-edge technology accessible to all.
 What flatpacks did for the furniture industry, we will do for the AI industry.

+## flatpack 3.X.X (Aglaonice)

+*Aglaonice, an ancient Greek astronomer from the 2nd or 1st century BC, was celebrated for her precise lunar eclipse predictions.
+Her mastery inspired the Greek proverb: "As the moon obeys Aglaonice," signifying unwavering certainty.*

 ## Moving to versioning structure: 3.0.0

 Our previous releases were a mix of minor tweaks and significant shifts, making it challenging to anticipate the nature